FAQs

 How can I participate in Public Media Giving Days if I work for a station?

-On Day Two (Thursday, May 2nd), encourage as many people as you can to express their positive opinions about public media.
+Paired with encouragement for people to give, ask as many people as you can to express their positive opinions about public media.
 Post to social; email your list; chat on air.
 Suggest people explain what inspires them about public media and why they to donate to your station.
 Encourage the folks you speak with to speak with more people.

 What's most important is not how you decide to get involved in Public Media Giving Days; it's that you do get involved.